bensteinberg/cwc/README.md

 npm run build
 ```

-Copy the repo's contents, without `node_modules/`, to the machine
+Copy the repo's contents, optionally without
-where you'll be serving it.
+`cwc-client/node_modules/` or `.git/`, to the machine where you'll be
+serving it.

 Run the application like this